-Instant soups often contain a lot of corn flour so that it becomes thick.
-Corn flour isn’t good for your body because it increases blood sugar levels, and also causes weight to rise and fall – or the “yo-yo effect”.
+Instant soups often contain a lot of cornflour so that it becomes thick.
+Corn flour isn’t good for your body because it increases blood sugar levels, and also causes the weight to rise and fall – or the “yo-yo effect”.
 The yo-yo effect isn’t healthy: it can lead to diseases like fatty liver, diabetes, heart conditions, and many more.

 Instant soups also have a lot of salt.
 The excessive salt isn’t good for people who already have high blood pressure.
 Too much salt is also bad for kids.

 Having too much salt may bring about a lot of other conditions other than hypertension and a heart attack, such as osteoporosis, asthma, kidney diseases and rarely, stomach cancer.

 Instant soups also contain a lot of preservatives which are bad for health.

 Furthermore, the nutrients that come with instant soups are in powder form.
 Once these powdered nutrients receive heat, they lose their nutritional value.

 Instant noodles, similar to soups, also have many limitations when it comes to health and nutrients.
 Parents, this doesn’t mean you should ban these foods from your child’s diet altogether if it’s a favourite.
 Rather, you should exercise caution that burns don’t happen, and not let kids eat these foods too often.

 References: WWLP, Practo, AAP, WebMD, Healthline

 Singapore baby suffers burns in fire, parents share their ordeal